Bisher 105 mal gespeichert

 Hello, I'm Nitike.
 My husband Robart and I run a nursery in Mafinga, a town in southern Tanzania.

 Many of the children we support are orphaned and/or from poor families.
 And our community is severely affected by the spread of HIV and AIDS.
 That’s why one of our biggest goals is to raise awareness through education, in order to help prevent the spread and to eradicate poverty.
 Because when children learn important lessons from an early age, those lessons tend to stay with them for a lifetime.

 Robart and I are both teachers and we run the nursery on a voluntary basis.
 We do not currently have any paid staff working for us on this project.
-One other teacher and a matron work with us, also as volunteers.
+One teacher works with us, also as volunteer.

 We work hard to improve the lives of young children (aged 5 years and under) through early years education and social support.
 We are looking for an international team of volunteers to help with things like:

 We work with all kinds of people with lots of different levels of experience.
 Professionals are welcome, but you don’t have to be a professional to help us make a difference.

 We also run a small garden as source of source of income.
 Volunteer's are welcome as well to help us with this.

 Then, you can create your own classroom with your own topics, example : cooking workshop, simple geography, sports, creative arts, simple and fun gardening etc....

 You can coming here like a teacher or also to help us to build a new classroom for the kids too.
 Farming and gardening are the third option.

 We DON'T ask any money from the volunteers, we DON'T need your money guys but your help mostly.
 Then if you are able to help us by bringing and / or buying some stuffs of course is the most welcome.